Brand Momentum

 The resulting individual ”red flag” score of 0.60 would be summed and averaged across all customers to yield a segment average.

-Those experiences which result in a yellow flag score (ie 3 or 4) merit careful scrutiny for any shifts in the brand’s velocity.
-In the interim let us assign a -.0.5 weighting subject to more refined weightings particular to your brand – which in this example yield a final formula score of 0.85.
+Experiences which result in a yellow flag score (ie 3 or 4) merit careful scrutiny for any shifts in the brand’s velocity.
+In the interim let us assign a -0.5 weighting yielding a final formula score of 0.85.
+Note: The yellow zone is purposely skewed to noting negative experiences because of the greater downside risk to the enterprise.

 VELOCITY

-However from the very outset any delays in the purchase cycle can be the taken as the first early warning signal your customers are sending you.
-Leading enterprises already use this purchase delay as a trigger to begin a separate cycle of activities to restore the brand’s momentum.
+Frequency of purchase comparisons against prior period will yield the directionality needed to determine customer brand engagement.
+Cross linking the depth of purchase impact from the brand experience scores will enhance the predictive power of the metric.
+However from the very outset, any delays in the purchase cycle can be the taken as early warning signal from customers.
+Leading enterprises already use this purchase delay signal to activate a separate cycle of activities to restore the brand’s momentum.

-Time PeriodRolling 12 months Depth
+Time Period Rolling 12 months | Depth |

-Customer data in current period 4.0 Purchases
+Customer data in current period | 4.0 Purchases |

-Segment Norm in current period(or customer’s last measurement) 5.1 Purchases
+Segment Norm in current period(or customer’s last measurement) | 5.1 Purchases |

-Customer/Segment Index 0.78
+Customer/Segment Index | 0.78 |

-Time Period Rolling 12 months Shopping Basket Size/average purchase occasion Per capita Normalization factor Normalized Per Capita Shopping Basket Normalized Index
+Time Period Rolling 12 months | Shopping Basket Size/average purchase occasion | Per capita Normalization factor | Normalized Per Capita Shopping Basket | Normalized Index |

-Customer $165 1.2# $137.50 0.917
+Customer | $165 | 1.2 | $137.50 | 0.917 |

 By combining these two variables (0.78 x 0.917 =.715) for the ‘red flag’ customers, one derives the second factor weighting yielding a powerful and simple measurement of the velocity at which customers are engaging or disengaging with the brand.
-For the sake of expediency – let us also assign the yellow flag customers the same velocity score of 0.715)

 And so if we use:

-NPV/LTV = $1.5 Million to represent the mass of the brand
+NPV/LTV = $1.5 Million to represent the mass of the brand,

-Red flag/End Point scores to account for 5% of projected occurrences
+Red flag/End Point scores to account for 5% of projected occurrences,

 Yellow flag/Moderate scores to account for 10% of projected occurrences